 To present a complete waste flow picture, the most recent available data is for calendar year 2012.
 Although waste tracking to landfill and H-POWER is managed every month by ENV, recycling data is provided by commercial recycling companies which are surveyed annually.
-Recycling data for 2013 will be gathered and compiled during the first quarter of 2014, and an updated chart and analysis will be posted online at www.opala.org mid year.
+Recycling data for 2013 is currently being compiled, and an updated chart and analysis will be posted online at www.opala.org mid year.